Mr. Props Logo

 The primary governing statute is Law No. 7464 on Short-Term Residential Rentals, enacted on November 2, 2023, and published in the Official Gazette (Resmî Gazete) on November 3, 2023.

-This law established the national registration and permit framework that applies to all short-term rental properties across Turkey, including Istanbul.
 Supplementary regulations were issued by the Ministry of Culture and Tourism under the authority of that law, setting out permit application procedures, inspection standards, and penalty schedules.

 Under Law No. 7464, a short-term rental is defined as the rental of a furnished residential unit for periods of 100 consecutive days or fewer per single tenancy.
 Any rental exceeding 100 consecutive days to the same guest falls outside the law's scope and is governed instead by standard residential tenancy law (Konut Kira Sözleşmeleri).

 The national government calls the shots.
 The Ministry of Culture and Tourism (Kültür ve Turizm Bakanlığı, KTB) is the primary authority, handling the crucial "Tourism Residence Permit" that every host needs to operate legally.
-While the İBB coordinates with the KTB on inspections within Istanbul, don't get it twisted.
-Your main hurdle for Airbnb regulation in Istanbul is the KTB permit desk, not the city.

-Taxes, Reporting, and Guest Registration Requirements
+2. Guest Registration and Reporting Requirements

 Guest Registration With Law Enforcement